Post Graduate Scholarships

 Applicants must arrange for 2 letters of reference (one academic and one leadership) to be emailed directly from the referee to their institutional contact prior to the application deadline.
 Letters provided via the applicant will not be accepted.
 (This is the only component of the application completed outside of the Grants Management System.)

-The Office of Research & Graduate Studies is now receiving applications for the 2017 competition for NSERC Undergraduate Student Research Awards.
+The Office of Research & Graduate Studies is now receiving applications for the 2018 summer competition for NSERC Undergraduate Student Research Awards.

-- A statement describing his/her previous research experience, and explaining his/her future plans for a research-based career and why receiving this award would be important to her/him.
+Applicants are required to submit to the Office of Research and Graduate Studies, by February 15, 2018 a statement describing their previous research experience, and explaining their future plans for a research-based career and why receiving this award would be important to them.
 This statement should be no more than one page in length.